Graduate Certificate in Project Management

 You'll be studying at Waikato Management School, which is ranked in the world's top 300 universities for Business & Management Studies (QS World University Subject Rankings 2019).

-A bachelor's degree (or equivalent) in any subject, with at least a B-minus grade average across the 300-level papers; or can demonstrate equivalent practical, professional or scholarly experience of an appropriate kind.
+A bachelor's degree (or equivalent) in any subject, with at least a B-minus grade average across the 300-level papers.

 NZ$3,360 approx (2020 tuition fees) per programme